mcdaley/mcdaley-blog/README.md

 - [x] Add info sidebar with picture, short blurb, and icons with my skills
 - [x] Cleanup styles on the sidebar, look at margin-right for image.
 - [x] Look at adding a vertical line separating the sidebar and main content
-- [] Add favicons with fontawesome and add below sidebar in skills section
+- [x] Add favicons with fontawesome and add below sidebar in social icons section
-- [] Add links to LinkedIn and github pages
+- [x] Add links to LinkedIn and github pages
 - [] Add info top section that provides a short blurb, small picture and is only visible on mobile
 - [x] Move Layout to components directory
 - [] Copy the font styles in the example blog link that I have on my laptop